theonlyid/spectral/README.md

 **src** houses all sourcecode.
 It has an [about.md](/docs/about.md) file on how to add and maintain sourcecode

 **docs** houses all documentation.
-Each module has its own sudir.
+Each module has its own sub-directory.

 ## The How

 Each module's documentation has it's own README file.
-Refer to that for module specific installation and implementation instructions.
+Refer to it for module specific installation and implementation instructions.

 ## The Who